Check eligibility for a mortgage

 She decides to lock in a competitive rate of 3.64% over a 5-year term.

-As interest rates are unpredictable, you generally shouldn’t take out a fixed rate mortgage if you are simply trying to beat the market, but this should not form the basis of your decision.
+As interest rates are unpredictable, you shouldn’t take out a fixed-rate mortgage if you are simply trying to beat the market.
+This should not form the basis of your decision.
 A fixed interest rate may not be a good idea if you:

 Unfortunately, remortgaging during the fixed term period will incur a range of fees.
 However, if your current interest rate is very high, it may be worth remortgaging to a lower interest rate.

 You can definitely negotiate your interest rate before you settle your mortgage.
 However, it’s not possible to negotiate your rate during the term.

 Ultimately, a fixed rate mortgage is likely to be something you may want to consider if you have reasons to value the stability and predictability that a fix represents.
 If, as in the first-time buyer scenario we’ve outlined above, you’re planning to start a family or preparing for other long-term financial commitments, being able to budget more easily may be something you value.